Journeyman1717/Proton-Pack---Ben-Mods/README.md

   Looks like you cant mix RGB and RGBW LED's in the same "string" like i did, I will have to find a new Output pin for the Cyclotron.
 This may make the above change moot. https://forums.adafruit.com/viewtopic.php?t=110803

+PIN 10 currently has no connection.
+I could move the Cyclotron to Pin 10 (50 LEDs)  But we would need to seperate the Power Cell Code from the Cyclotron Code.

 Additional Libraries needed:
 DFPlayerMini_Fast
 FastLED